Remembering to change your patch on time can be hard. And some people get side effects that bother them (but they usually go away in a few months).

 You have to change the patch on time.

-It’s really important to put on a new patch on the same patch change day every week, or you might not be protected from pregnancy.
-Using reminder apps or alarms or marking your calendar can help you stay on schedule.
+It’s really important to always change your patch on time, or you might not be protected from pregnancy.
+Using Spot On (our birth control app), setting a reminder, or marking your calendar can help you stay on schedule.

-Take our quiz for help finding the birth control method that’s best for you.
+Explore different birth control methods to find the method that’s best for you.

 There can be negative side effects.

-Like all medications, the birth control patch can have some side effects.
-But the most common ones usually go away after 2 or 3 months.
+Like all medicines, there can be birth control patch side effects.
+But they usually go away after 2 or 3 months.
 Many people use the patch with no problems at all.
+You can keep track of any side effects with our Spot On app.

-Birth control shouldn’t make you feel bad.
-Luckily, you have many birth control options.
-If you keep having side effects that bother you after using the patch for 3 months, talk with your nurse or doctor about finding another kind of birth control that will work better for you.
-But remember: if you stop using the patch before you start using a new birth control method, you’ll be at risk of pregnancy.
+Birth control shouldn’t make you feel sick or uncomfortable.
+Luckily, there are many different types of birth control, so you’ve got options.
+If you keep having side effects that bother you, talk with your nurse or doctor about trying another birth control method.
+But don’t stop using the patch without starting a new method if you can, or you won’t be protected from pregnancy.